About Mike McCarthy

 He tracked how college football is threatening to overtake baseball as America’s No. 2 sport — and the true business cost of the Jerry Sandusky scandal to Penn State University.
 With the rising threat from player concussions, he examined the business future of the NFL.
 He detailed the crash and burn of Lance Armstrong on Madison Avenue, the comeback of Notre Dame and LeBron James‘ expensive new sneakers for Nike.

 McCarthy’s also created Sports Biz USA.
 He broke the news that Jay Glazer was working on a daily football show for Fox Sports 1.
 His candid, one-on-one interview with ESPN anchor Sage Steeele in Sports Biz USA was cited in Deadspin’s story: “How ESPN ditched journalism and followed Skip Bayless to the bottom: A Tim Tebow story.”

-McCarthy previously contributed to the National Football League, where he covered the TV history of the Super Bowl for the Official Super Bowl XLVII Program, on sale online.
+McCarthy previously contributed to the NFL, where he covered the TV history of the Super Bowl for the Official Program of Super Bowl XLVII in New Orleans between the Baltimore Ravens and San Francisco 49ers.
 He did one of the last interviews with the late Pat Summerall.